Vinwcent/MagnetsGymEnv/README.md

 ![AI_INSTITUTE](imgs/ai_institute.png)

-This gym environment is used to train an algorithm in simulation before using in a similar real world environment at the AI Institute in Dynamic Systems
+This gym environment is used to train an algorithm in simulation before using it in a similar real world environment at the AI Institute in Dynamic Systems

 ## Description